mattrotlevi/neural_nets/README.md

 # neural_nets

-This is a personal project to run and visualize a neural network written in python.
+This is a personal project to run and visualize a simple neural network written in python.
 An example of the visualization made with matplotlib is in nn.png